-Websites are like cars, they need regular servicing to keep them running optimally and avoid problematic break downs at the most inconvenient moments.
+Websites are like cars, they need regular servicing to keep them running optimally and avoid problematic breakdowns at the most inconvenient moments.
 Here are the five most important steps you need to perform on a regular basis, to maintain your WordPress site.
-Read on or download a printable copy here.
+Read on or download a printable copy of this list here.

 1. Backup, Backup, Backup

 Backups are your number one insurance policy, in case of a hack, technical glitch, server meltdown, theft of your laptop, office/house fire or another disaster.
 A current backup is what’s going to get your site up and running again ASAP!
 ZP Creative recommend saving three copies of your backup, one to a cloud platform like Dropbox, and one each saved to your computer and external hard drive.
 We also suggest keeping six months of retrospective backups at a time.